How Do You Tan With Fair Skin Without Burning? (Summer 2019)

 If you’ve got fair skin or pale skin, the prospect of going out for a tan can be extremely intimidating.
 You’ve likely struggled with sunburns in the past, and tanning effectively may be something that you think is off reach.

 We’ve got good news for you, though.
-As a fair skinned person, you can tan—perhaps not as well as everyone else—without burning so long as you learn a bit about the tanning process and follow a few simple steps.
+As a fair skinned person, you can tan—perhaps not as well as everyone else—without burning.
+As long as you learn a bit about the tanning process, and follow a few simple steps.
 In this article, we’ll explain the basis of fair-skinned tanning and leave you with a working knowledge of how to tan with fair skin.

 What Is It About Fair Skin That Makes Tanning Difficult?